saptarshibasu/azure-study/README.md

   * The enterprise datacenter needs to have a VPN device with a public IP assigned and it cannot be behind a NAT
   * The Gateway connection is over IPSec/IKE (IKE v1 or IKE v2) VPN tunnel
   * The connection is encrypted over the internet
+  * A gateway subnet of size /27 needs to be created to host the VPN Gateway
+  * A Local Network Gateway needs to be created to point to the on-premise router
 * **Point to Site (P2S)**
   * Allows remote workers to connect to the Azure.
 No need for VPN device.
 Users can connect as long as there is internet connection
   * the connection is encrypted over the internet
   * Users use the native VPN clients on Windows and Mac devices for P2S
   * The Aggregate Throughput Benchmark for a VPN Gateway is S2S + P2S combined.
 If you have a lot of P2S connections, it can negatively impact a S2S connection due to throughput limitations
   * The Aggregate Throughput (upto 100 Mbps) Benchmark is not a guaranteed throughput due to Internet traffic conditions and your application behaviors
+  * A gateway subnet of size /27 needs to be created to host the VPN Gateway
+  * A TLS ertificate based authentication mechanism is needed between Azure and the client
+  * The root certificate with the public key needs to be installed on the VPN Gateway
+  * The user certificate with the private key needs to be installed on the client system
 * P2S Possible protocols:
   * **OpenVPN® Protocol**, an SSL/TLS based VPN protocol.
 OpenVPN can be used to connect from Android, iOS (versions 11.0 and above), Windows, Linux and Mac devices (OSX versions 10.13 and above)
   * **Secure Socket Tunneling Protocol (SSTP)**, a Microsoft proprietary TLS-based VPN protocol.
 Azure supports all versions of Windows that have SSTP (Windows 7 and later)